 Our Ph.D.
 Students

-The School of Hospitality and Tourism Management is home to one of the nation’s premier
+The Department of Sport and Entertainment Management is home to one of the nation’s

 Meet our Ph.D.
 Students